-Spanning 1,170 acres, Bass Lake is—get ready for a shock—known mostly for its bass fishing.
+Spanning 1,170 acres, Bass Lake is—get ready for a shock—also known for its bass fishing.

 But the California Department of Fish & Wildlife has been stocking kokanee in Bass Lake for years, and these silvery salmon have caught on in a big way.

 Trolling with downriggers in the southern end of the lake near the dam is the tactic of choice for many local kokanee enthusiasts.
 There’s a deep area near the dam with a lot of submerged standing timber, and substantial catches routinely come from this area.

 Areas off Fawn Point, Miller’s Landing and the Wishon Boat Ramp are also popular.